SPFlow/SPFlow/README.md

 [[-1.68416146]] [[0.1856]]
 ```

 Another alternative, is marginal inference on the original SPN.
-This is done by setting as nan the feature we want to marginalize on the fly.
+This is done by setting as np.nan the feature we want to marginalize on the fly.
 It does not change the structure.

 ```python